Whatever you build with YellaWood® brand pressure treated wood will last a long time.

 When building a stockade fence, it is equally important to butt wet pickets together.
 Just as with deck boards, some shrinkage will occur as the pickets dry.
 By butting the pickets together during construction, you will minimize the gap left between the pickets after they dry.

 Any exposed wood, pressure treated or not, should be protected from the weather.
 Application of a quality, clear water repellent or semi-transparent stain that contains a water repellent will help minimize the cycles of moisture take-up and loss the wood goes through outdoors.
-For maximum protection, one of these products should be applied as soon after construction is completed as possible.
+For maximum protection, one of these products should be applied as soon as possible after construction is completed.

 First, thoroughly clean your project.
-A clear water repellent can then be applied to your project.
-If you choose to use a semi-transparent stain that contains a water repellent you need to first check that your project is surface dry to assure proper penetration of the stain.
+A clear water repellent can then be applied.
+If you choose to use a semi-transparent stain that contains a water repellent, you need to first check that your project is surface dry to assure proper penetration of the stain.
 This can be tested by sprinkling a few drops of water on the wood surface.
 If the wood readily absorbs the water, apply the semi-transparent stain immediately.
 If the wood does not absorb the water, wait several days and retest.
-Or immediately apply a clear water repellent and wait approximately eight weeks and then apply your chosen color of semi-transparent stain.
+Or immediately apply a clear water repellent, wait approximately eight weeks, and then apply your chosen color of semi-transparent stain.

 If you've chosen to build with a product that contains a factory-applied water repellent, an oil-based stain can be applied in 30 to 60 days and water-based stains can be applied after six months.
 Check that the wood is surface dry before applying stain.

 For the best results, water repellents should be applied annually and stains should be re-applied as needed.
-In all instances follow the manufacturer's directions when applying water repellents or semi-transparent stains which may contain water repellent.
-Get more info on sealing, painting and staining.
+In all instances, follow the manufacturer's directions when applying water repellents or semi-transparent stains that may contain water repellent.

 When working with YellaWood® brand pressure treated wood always follow safety and handling precautions.